 IBERDROLA'S JOURNEY BETWEEN TWO TOWERS

-This initiative was conceived with a view to raising both awareness and media visibility of the importance of reaching an agreement in Paris, demonstrating electricity's role in the solution and highlighting that we all need to take action: administration, companies and citizens should share the spotlight during this journey.
+This initiative was conceived in 2016 with a view to raising both awareness and media visibility of the importance of reaching an agreement in Paris, demonstrating electricity's role in the solution and highlighting that we all need to take action: administration, companies and citizens should share the spotlight during this journey.

 Leading by example, the path joining Bilbao and Paris was taken by electric bicycles.
 Approximately 1,200 km through the Basque Country and France to arrive in Paris for the United Nations Convention on Climate Change.
 A sporting and environmental feat, since the sporting component also bored a certain “green energy” objective in the bicycles and support vehicles.

 The journey began from the Iberdrola Tower and followed the most peaceful routes at all times.
 The road led us to Paris' Eiffel Tower from the south passed through cities such as San Sebastian, Biarritz, Royan, Tours, Orleans and of course Paris...